Compositions and collisions at degree p^2: Explicit collisions at degree

 \autoref{algo:recover-simple-paras} identifies the examples of \autoref{thm:nonadd} and their shifts.
 The algorithm involves divisions which we execute conditionally ``if defined''.
 Namely, for integers the quotient is returned, if it is an integer, and for field elements, if the denominator is nonzero.
 Otherwise, ``failure'' is returned.
-We assume a routine for computing the number of roots in $F$ of a polynomial.
-Furthermore, we assume that we can compute the product of two polynomials of degree at most $n$ with $\MM(n)$ field operations.
+Besides the field operations $+$, $-$, $\cdot$, we assume a routine for computing the number of roots in $F$ of a polynomial.
+Furthermore, we denote by $\MM(n)$ a number of field operations which is sufficient to compute the product of two polynomials of degree at most $n$.

-\begin{algorithm2f} \KwIn{a polynomial $f = \sum_i f_{i}x^{i} \in P_{r^{2}}(F)$ with all $f_{i} \in \ff$ and $r$ a power of $\chara \ff$} \KwOut{integer $k$, parameters $u, s, \varepsilon, m$ as in \autoref{thm:nonadd}, and $w\in F$ such that $f = \SimpConst{u, s, \varepsilon, m}^{(w)}$ has a $k$-collision with $k=\# T$ as in \eqref{eq:7}, if such values exist, and ``failure'' otherwise}
+\begin{algorithm2f} \KwIn{a polynomial $f = \sum_i f_{i}x^{i} \in P_{r^{2}}(F)$ with all $f_{i} \in \ff$ and $r$ a power of $\chara \ff$} \KwOut{integer $k$, parameters $u, s, \varepsilon, m$ as in \autoref{thm:nonadd}, and $w\in F$ such that $f = \SimpConst{u, s, \varepsilon, m}^{[w]}$ has a $k$-collision with $k=\# T$ as in \eqref{eq:7}, if such values exist, and ``failure'' otherwise}